mlesnoff/JchemoDemo/Misc/config.md

     (JchemoDemo) pkg> status
 ```

-At this step, the dependent packages are not installed yet
-    and therefore cannot be used.
+This will print (in the REPL) the list of the dependent packages.
+At this step, the dependent packages **are not installed yet** and therefore cannot be used.
+To install the dependent packages, **a web connection is needed**.
+The installation is done by using function `instantiate`:
 - Type in Pkg REPL:
 ```julia
     (JchemoDemo) pkg> instantiate
 ```
-- This installs the packages defined in the project environment.
-- Project *JchemoDemo* and its environment can be used
+This step can stay some times (do not interrupt Julia before the end).
+At its end, project *JchemoDemo* and its environment can be used.

-The `instantiate` step needs only to be done at the first installation.
+The `instantiate` step needs only to be done **at the first installation**.
-For the next working sessions, how to simply open the existing project
-environment is described in the previous section.
+For the next working sessions, **how to simply open the existing project environment** is described in the previous section.

-#### **Create a project environment from scratch**
+#### **How to create a project environment from scratch**

 An easy way is the following (many other are possible).